Forecasting the Money Supply in Time Series Models

 In this paper, time series techniques are used to forecast quarterly money supply levels.
 Results indicate that a bivariate model including an interest rate and M-1 predicts M-1 better than the univariate model using M-1 only and as well as a 5-variable model which adds prices, output, and credit.

-Suggested citation: Bagshaw, Michael L., 1983.
-“Forecasting the Money Supply in Time Series Models,” Federal Reserve Bank of Cleveland, Working Paper no. 83-04.
+Bagshaw, Michael L., and William T. Gavin.
+1983.
+“Forecasting the Money Supply in Time Series Models” Federal Reserve Bank of Cleveland, Working Paper No. 83-04.